There are two types of driver licences:

 - Policy questions - All questions are related to the Policy.
 You should therefore ensure that you have read this document.

-You will get your result within 5 days of the test
+You will get your result within five days of the test.

-Please note that the Group 2 Medical Examination Report must be accompanied by the Council’s Medical Declaration Form, which must be completed and signed by you and the GP at the time of the examination.
+Note that the Group 2 Medical Examination Report must be accompanied by the council’s Medical Declaration Form, which must be completed and signed by you and the GP at the time of the examination.
 Your medical report will not be accepted without a declaration form, if we do not receive this form you will have to return to your GP to complete this.

 We have introduced a local driver assessment as an alternative to the Driver and Vehicle Standards Agency (DVSA) taxi and private hire test.
 Existing and new applicants can still take the DVSA taxi and private hire test if they wish.